mehulagg/gitlab/doc/development/ee_features.md

 ### Code in `app/graphql/`

-EE-specific mutations, resolvers and types should be added to `ee/app/graphql/{mutations,resolvers,types}`.
+EE-specific mutations, resolvers, and types should be added to `ee/app/graphql/{mutations,resolvers,types}`.

-To override a CE mutation, resolver or type, create the file in `ee/app/graphql/ee/{mutations,resolvers,types}` and add new code to a `prepended` block.
+To override a CE mutation, resolver, or type, create the file in `ee/app/graphql/ee/{mutations,resolvers,types}` and add new code to a `prepended` block.

-For example, if CE has a mutation called `Mutations::Tanukis::Create` and you wanted to add a new argument, you would place the EE override in `ee/app/graphql/ee/mutations/tanukis/create.rb`:
+For example, if CE has a mutation called `Mutations::Tanukis::Create` and you wanted to add a new argument, place the EE override in `ee/app/graphql/ee/mutations/tanukis/create.rb`:

 ```ruby